Winton C. Hoch

 Winton C. Hoch, A.S.C. (/hoʊk/ HOHK) (July 31, 1905 – March 20, 1979) was an American cinematographer.
-He was earlier a lab technician who contributed to the development of Technicolor before becoming a cinematographer in 1936.
+He was earlier a laboratory technician who contributed to the development of Technicolor before becoming a cinematographer in 1936.
 His understanding of the color process quickly led to his being hailed as one of Hollywood's premier color cinematographers.
 Hoch never made a film in black and white.

 Biography and filmography

-Hoch was born July 31, 1905 in Storm Lake, Iowa.
+Hoch was born July 31, 1905, in Storm Lake, Iowa.
 Moving to California in 1924 and graduating in 1931 as a chemist from the California Institute of Technology, Hoch was a research physicist who joined the Technicolor company in 1934.
-His developing and familiarity with the three-color Technicolor process led to work as a cinematographer in the James A. Fitzpatrick travelogues.
+His developing and familiarity with the three-color Technicolor process led to work as a cinematographer in the James A. FitzPatrick travelogues.

 He won a technical award from the Academy of Motion Picture Arts and Sciences in 1940 for his contributions to the development of improved equipment for process projection.

 Hoch's first feature film as an associate cinematographer/Technicolor consultant was Dr. Cyclops, followed by the live-action portions of The Reluctant Dragon and aviation films Dive Bomber and Captains of the Clouds.
 During World War II, Hoch enlisted in the United States Navy, filming many top secret activities, including work at the atomic testing facilities at Los Alamos.

 Following the war, Hoch returned to Hollywood features beginning with Tap Roots.
 He made his first collaboration with director John Ford in 1948 with 3 Godfathers.

 This was followed with back-to-back Academy Awards for the expensive religious epic Joan of Arc in 1948, and then the elegiac John Ford western She Wore a Yellow Ribbon in 1949 (an achievement that went unmatched until John Toll picked up Oscars for Legends of the Fall in 1994 and Braveheart in 1995).